mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

   UnvalidatedEmailAddress -> ValidationToken -> ValidatedEmailAddress
 ```

+which reads as: given an unvalidated email address and a validation token, we can create a validated email address.

 ### Documenting failures

 But that's not quite right, because we said that the action might fail.
-There was a *choice* between two kinds of output, if successful a `ValidatedEmailAddress`,
+There was a *choice* between two kinds of output.
+If everything worked, we got a `ValidatedEmailAddress`,
 but if there was an error, some sort of error message.
 We can handle this by creating *another* choice type to represent the result:

 ```